-TITLE OF BILL: An act to amend the agriculture and markets law, in relation to establishing a personal income tax credit for the adoption of a child
+TITLE OF BILL: An act to amend the tax law, in relation to establishing a personal income tax credit for the adoption of a child

 PURPOSE: To establish a personal income tax credit of up to $2,500 for the expenses of legally adopting a child.

 SUMMARY OF PROVISIONS: Section 606 of the tax law is amended by adding a new subsection (t-2) to read as follows: A resident taxpayer shall be allowed a credit, not to exceed $2,500, against the tax imposed by this article for qualified adoption expenses for each child adopted.
 Qualified adoption expenses shall mean the expenses required for the legal adoption of a child by the taxpayer or the taxpayer's spouse.
 The credit under this subsection shall be allowed against the taxes imposed by this article for the taxable year reduced by the credits permitted by this article.
 If the credit exceeds the tax as so reduced, the taxpayer may receive, and the comptroller, subject to a certificate of the commissioner, shall pay as an overpayment, without interest, the amount of such excess.